1. Dwayne "The Rock" Johnson

 - People have poked at "Dwayne Johnson 2016" in the 2016 year's election, and he's actually responded and said, "maybe one day."

 - He's one of the hardest-working actors in the industry today, which is perhaps what led to him becoming the highest-paid actor in 2015, according to Forbes.

 - His party lines are blurred, as he's been a registered Republican for most of his life while at the same time attending both Republican and Democratic National Conventions of the past.
 The Rock is perhaps the best option for a successful candidate outside of our conventional two-party system.

 - Dwayne has been listed in the Top 100 Most Powerful Celebrities and in the Top 100 Most Influential people in the world by Time Magazine.

 - He already has a considerably large following, lauding a massive 63.3 million followers on Instagram to date.

-- He's a supporter of numerous charity organizations including Make-A-Wish, Red Cross, Until There's a Cure, as well as running his own Dwayne Johnson Rock Foundation which has been enriching the lives of disabled, hospitalized, and mentally challenged children since 2007.
+- He's a supporter of numerous charity organizations, including Make-A-Wish, Red Cross and Until There's a Cure, as well as running his own Dwayne Johnson Rock Foundation, which has been enriching the lives of disabled, hospitalized, and mentally challenged children since 2007.